jeffersoncarpenter/casesplit/readme.md

 Tagged sum and product types form a lovely algebra together, and have simple representations as Javascript objects.

-Plain old Javascript objects can often be seen as tagged products.
+Plain old Javascript objects can usually be seen as tagged products.
-Specific keys must be present on an object, and their values must generally be of certain types.
+Specific keys must be present on an object, and their values must be of certain types.
 Property access is how values of product types are used.
-Given one, you may access any of its properties to obtain a corresponding value.
+Given most objects, you access any of its properties to obtain a corresponding value.

 Tagged sum types can also be represented easily using Javascript objects.
 These are single-property objects, where the one property is chosen from a given set.
-Case splitting is how sum types are used.
+Case splitting (not property access) is how sum types are used.
 To case split on an object, you provide one function for each possible key.

 ## Install